Xine75/NoveList/README.md

 1. Rename the `.env.local.example` file to remove the `.example` extension.
 This file should now just be called `.env.local`

 1. Install your dependencies by running `npm install` from the same directory as your `package.json` file

+  Now you can follow the [installation instructions](#instructions-for-installing-NoveList) to get NoveList up and running on your machine.

+  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Getting Started